apache/pulsar/site2/website/coding-guide.md

----
-title: Coding Guide
----

-These guidelines are meant to encourage consistency and best practices among people working on _Apache Pulsar_ code base.
-They should be observed unless there is compelling reason to ignore them.
-We are also using checkstyle to enforce coding style.
-Please refer to our [checkstyle rules](https://github.com/apache/pulsar/blob/master/buildtools/src/main/resources/pulsar/checkstyle.xml) for all enforced checkstyle rules.
+The guidelines help to encourage consistency and best practices among people working on _Apache Pulsar_ code base.
+You should observe the guidelines unless there is compelling reason to ignore them.
+We use checkstyle to enforce coding style, refer to our [checkstyle rules](https://github.com/apache/pulsar/blob/master/buildtools/src/main/resources/pulsar/checkstyle.xml) for all enforced checkstyle rules.

 ## Java

-Apache Pulsar code should follow the [Sun Java Coding Convention](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html), with the following additions.
+Apache Pulsar code follows the [Sun Java Coding Convention](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html), with the following additions.

 * Lines can not be longer than 120 characters.
 * Indentation should be **4 spaces**.
 Tabs should never be used.